Formula Atlantic Labatts Championship Series Race

 - March 76B (Steve "Gas" Saleen): An orange March 76B invoiced to Shierson in March 1976.

 - March 77B (Bobby Fisher): Bobby Fisher (Charlotte, NC/Vero Beach, FL) had a red/yellow March 77B for the 1977 season, running as #13 with Stroh sponsorship.
 On the basis of the colour, this was probably 77B-12, the only car listed with such colours in March records.
 Fisher, was a beer distributor from Vero Beach, FL, whose business and race team were based in Charlotte, NC, moved into NASCAR for a couple of seasons before trying to get an entry for the Indy 500 in 1980.
 The March 77B was sold to Bill Anspach (Palm Beach Gardens, FL) for 1978.
+At the Runoffs, Anspach hit the bank very hard, which caused a problem as Anspach had arranged to sell the car to Bill Marlowe.
+After a new monocoque was fitted, the sale did go ahead, and Marlowe raced it in 1979.
+He recalls that he sold it to Joseph Hamilton (Sarasota, FL).
 Subsequent history unknown.

 - March 77B [6?]
 (Brad Abbott): Brad Abbott (Messapequa, NY) raced a March 77B in SCCA Nationals and then the Pro series in 1977, run by Stimola Racing.
 He retained the car for 1978, but was seen less often that season.
 Subsequent history unknown.